Miyan0/flask-boilerplate/README.md

 ### project folder

 This should be renamed with the name of your project and uses the application factory method described in the Flask tutorial.

+---

+## Testing

+Since this is only a boilerplate, it does **not** include any testing.
+See [this page from the Flask tutorial](http://flask.pocoo.org/docs/1.0/tutorial/tests/) for indications on how to test a Flask application.